vangberg/librevox/README.md

 ### Dialplan

-When a call is made and Freeswitch connects to the outbound event listener, the `session` callback is executed.
+When a call is made and Freeswitch connects to the outbound event listener, `session_initiated` is called.
 This is where you set up your dialplan:

-    session do
+    def session_initiated
       answer
       set "some_var", "some value"
       playback "path/to/file"
       hangup
     end

+All channel variables are available as a hash named `session`.

 When using applications that expect a reply, such as `play_and_get_digits`, you have to use callbacks to read the value, as the function itself returns